redicides/Eris/documentation/Production.md

 # Production Environment

-Once you have a working instance of terabyte, it's important to understand how to update and maintain it.
-Terabyte is suited for a production environment using Docker, so this guide focuses on that setup only.
+Once you have a working instance of Eris, it's important to understand how to update and maintain it.
+Eris is suited for a production environment using Docker, so this guide focuses on that setup only.

 ## Docker Commands

 > [!NOTE]
-> All of the commands mentioned in this file must be ran in terabyte's **root directory**, aka where the `.env` and `terabyte.cfg.yml` files are.
+> All of the commands mentioned in this file must be ran in eris's **root directory**, aka where the `.env` and `eris.cfg.yml` files are.
 They are rather useful and I recommend you get familiar with them.

 ### Running All Services